vacu9708/Algorithm/Sorting algorithm/Heap sort/README.md

 # Heap sort
 Heapsort is a comparison-based sorting algorithm.
-Heapsort can be thought of as an improved selection sort because maxima or minima are looked for and then they are moved.
+Heapsort can be thought of as an improved selection sort in that maxima or minima are looked for and then they are moved like in selection sort.

 ## Process (ascending order)
 > 1. Max heapify